tameya-w/osticket-prereqs/README.md

 </p>

 <h1>osTicket Help Desk Deployment on Azure Virtual Machine</h1>
 This tutorial will outline the prerequisites and installation steps of the open-source help desk ticketing system osTicket.
 The setup includes configuring IIS, PHP, MySQL, and osTicket installation.
-Upon completion of this tutorial we will have a working ticketing system and an understanding of each part of ticketing systems, including: ticket properties, SLAs (service level agreements), departments, permissions, and users.  <br />
+Upon completion of this tutorial we will have a working ticketing system and an understanding of each part of ticketing systems, including: ticket properties, SLAs, departments, permissions, and users.  <br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Computer)
+- **Microsoft Azure** (Virtual Machines) - Cloud platform used to create and manage the virtual machine.
-- Remote Desktop
+- **Remote Desktop** - Used to connect to the virtual machine remotely.
-- Internet Information Services (IIS)
+- **Internet Information Services (IIS)** - A web server required to host osTicket.

 <h2>Operating Systems Used </h2>

-- Windows 10</b> (21H2)
+- Windows 10</b>

-<h2>Prerequisites</h2>
+## Prerequisites

-- Microsoft Azure account
+- **Microsoft Azure account** - Required to create and manage virtual machines.
-- Windows 10 Virtual Machine (4 vCPUs)
+- **Windows 10 Virtual Machine (4 vCPUs)** - The VM where osTicket will be installed.
-- Remote Desktop access to the VM
+- **Remote Desktop access to the VM** - Needed to configure and manage the installation process.

 ## Step 1: Create a Virtual Machine in Azure
 1. **Create a Windows 10 VM** with the following settings: